frankvangeest/ironhold/docs/TROUBLESHOOTING.md

 ### Fix
 Disable WS on Windows (stub) and keep HTTP server.
 For cross-platform WS, replace `ws` with `tokio + tokio-tungstenite` later.

+---

+## Editor Web OperationError: Failed to execute 'requestDevice' on 'GPUAdapter': The limit "maxInterStageShaderComponents" with a non-undefined value is not recognized.

+### Symptom
+When using the build wasm library.
+The adapter.request_device call would fail.
+Changing Limits::default() to Limits::downlevel_defaults() or Limits::downlevel_webgl2_defaults() did not work.
+Changing limits to adapter.limits() did not work.

+### Cause
+wgpu version 0.20 was outdated. maxInterStageShaderComponents is no long supported by the latest browsers.

+### Fix
+Updated to wgpu 27.
+The newer version of wgpu also has new versions of the various limit defaults.

+---